 This command lets you jump from a base type or member to any of its end implementations, bypassing intermediate steps in the inheritance chain.
 In other words, it works similar to Go to Derived Symbols but it does not show abstract classes and interfaces.

-To navigate to implementation of a type or type member
+Navigate to implementation of a type or a type member

 You can do one of the following: